Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Introduction

 $\bullet$ \textbf{Understanding and simplifying Curriculum Learning.} Using our performance guarantee on NPG for LMDP, we study when and why Curriculum Learning is beneficial to RL for \rebut{online} CO problems.
-Our main finding is that the main effect of Curriculum Learning is to give a stronger sampling policy.
+Our main finding is that the main effect of Curriculum Learning is to give \emph{a stronger sampling policy}.
 Under certain circumstances, Curriculum Learning reduces the relative condition number $\kappa$, improving the convergence rate.
-For the Secretary Problem, we provably show that Curriculum Learning can \emph{exponentially reduce} $\kappa$ compared with using the na\"ive sampling policy.
-Surprisingly, this means \emph{even a random curriculum of SP accelerates the training exponentially}.
-As a direct implication, we show that the multi-step Curriculum Learning proposed in \cite{paper_new_dog} can be significantly simplified into a single-step scheme.
+For BCP, we provably show that Curriculum Learning can \emph{exponentially reduce} $\kappa$ compared with using the na\"ive sampling policy.
+Surprisingly, this means \emph{even a randomly constructed curriculum of BCP accelerates the training exponentially}.
+As a direct implication, we show that the multi-step Curriculum Learning proposed in \cite{paper_new_dog} can be significantly \emph{simplified into a single-step scheme}.
 Lastly, to obtain a complete understanding, we study the failure mode of Curriculum Learning, in a way to help practitioners to decide whether to use Curriculum Learning based on their prior knowledge.
-To verify our theories, we conduct extensive experiments on two classical \rebut{online} CO problems (Secretary Problem and Online Knapsack) and carefully track the dependency between the performance of the policy and $\kappa$.
+To verify our theories, we conduct extensive experiments on three classical \rebut{online} CO problems [BCP, Online Knapsack (decision version, OKD), and ADW (decision version)] and carefully track the dependency between the performance of the policy and $\kappa$.